Do you feel that your perineum has never been the same after childbirth?

-I am a plastic surgeon in Londrina, Brazil, trained by the late Professor Ivo Pitanguy in Rio de Janeiro, with over 20 years of experience and more than 8,000 surgeries performed.
+I am a board-certified plastic surgeon in Brazil, trained by the late Professor Ivo Pitanguy in Rio de Janeiro, with over 20 years of experience and more than 8,000 surgeries performed.
 I am a member of the Brazilian Society of Plastic Surgery (SBCP) and the American Society of Plastic Surgeons (ASPS).
 In perineoplasty, I perform the external aesthetic part of the procedure — reconstruction of the skin, mucosa, and perineal contour — while the internal functional reconstruction, involving the pelvic floor musculature, is performed by Dr. Fabio Minotti, a specialized coloproctologist.
 This partnership ensures a complete result, both aesthetic and functional.

 Perineoplasty is a reconstructive and aesthetic surgery aimed at repairing the damaged perineum.
 The procedure corrects perineal looseness, removes excess skin and scar tissue, reconstructs the local musculature, and restores the region's anatomy to be as close to the original as possible.
 It can be performed alone or in conjunction with other intimate surgeries, such as labiaplasty or vaginoplasty.

-Perineoplasty is indicated for women who present:
+Perineoplasty is recommended for women who present:

 During the consultation, I carefully evaluate the entire intimate area to determine the most appropriate surgical plan.
 Often, perineoplasty is part of a broader treatment of the genital area, involving other intimate surgeries as needed.